-Where does our knowledge of Native people come from?
+Where does our knowledge of Indigenous peoples come from?

-The fact that there were no documents written by Native people before the arrival of the Europeans explains why our knowledge of them was limited.
+The fact that there were no documents written by Indigenous people before the arrival of the Europeans explains why our knowledge of them was limited.
 We do not know exactly who they were, how they lived, what they thought or what they dreamed about.
-But we do know some things about Native societies around 1500.
+But we do know some things about Indigenous societies around 1500.
 This information comes from archaeological discoveries and testimonies written by the first Europeans to arrive on the North American continent.
-It also comes from observing Native societies today and the oral traditions that they had maintained.
+It also comes from observing Indigenous societies today and the oral traditions that they had maintained.

 Author: Alexandre Lanoix